Rates and Accommodation Packages

-Thank you for considering Cold Bay Lodge for your travel accommodations, if you have any questions after viewing our Rates and Accommodations Packages please feel free to contact us either using the form below or via the Contact Us Page.
+Thank you for considering Cold Bay Lodge for your travel accommodations, if you have any questions after viewing our Rates and Accommodation Packages please contact us.

-Here at Cold Bay Lodge, we are thrilled you have chosen us for your summer adventure.
-Each time we go out it’s a little bit different and we can’t wait to see what unique stories you come back with.
+Here at Cold Bay Lodge, we are thrilled you have chosen us to be your headquarters whether for a brief stopover to the many surrounding communities, or an off the grid adventure.
+Every day in Alaska is a little bit different and we can’t wait to hear what unique stories you have to share.

-Although we are fishing guides in Alaska, and have been for quite some time, we know we are just scratching the surface of what the Alaskan wilderness has to offer.
+Even though we are lodge operators in Alaska and have been for quite some time, we know we are just scratching the surface of what the Alaskan wilderness has to offer.
 We are so excited to share this adventure with you because it’s an adventure for us too.

-After a long day out on the water, we also look forward to spending time with you and relaxing at the lodge in Alaska.
-We love to get to know our guests because they really do become a part of our family.
+After a long day traveling or exploring the local wildlife and natural wonders, we look forward to spending time with you while relaxing at the lodge.
+We love to get to know our guests because you really do become a part of our family.
 As you prepare for your trip, please take a look at the information below.
-Since we are one of the only hotels in Cold Bay, we are limited on the gear that we have on hand.
+Since the Cold Bay Lodge is so remote, we are limited on the gear we have on hand.